-On 21 May 2022, the Group completed its contract with MGR Information Technology Pty Ltd to acquire their Managed (MSP) and IT Consulting clients.
+On 1 September 2022, the Group completed its contract with Boltons Office Supplies Pty Ltd to acquire their Managed (MSP) and IT Consulting clients.

 The directors concluded this transaction gave rise to an asset acquisition as opposed to a business combination.
-Refer to Note 1(q) for further details regarding the key judgements applied by the directors.